Counting down to Eurovision 2021

 It definitely wasn’t the worst thing we watched during lock-down, but it’s fair to say that we’re looking forward to getting back to the full Eurovision experience this year.

 There’s obviously still a lot of uncertainty and unknowns about what lies ahead, but we’ve got our fingers crossed that Eurovision will be back in full force.

-What we know so far is that Rotterdam remains the host city for the next Eurovision, so much of the preparation will be able to be carried over.
+What we know so far is that Rotterdam remains the host city for the next Eurovision – much of the preparation that was put in place for the 2020 event will be carried over.

 Where is Eurovision 2021?

-The 2020 event was planned to take place at the Ahoy Arena in Rotterdam Ahoy in the Netherlands.
-It’s likely that this will again be the venue for the 2021 event although this doesn’t appear to have been confirmed.
+The 2020 event was planned to take place at the Ahoy Arena in Rotterdam in the Netherlands.
+Organisers have confirmed that this will again be the venue for the 2021 event.

 When is Eurovision 2021?

 - Semi-Final 1: 18 May 2021

 41 countries were confirmed to take part in Eurovision 2020.
 Australia was due to be back again, and Bulgaria and Ukraine had both confirmed their return to the competition.
 Hungary decided not to take part in the 2020 event.